QUARTERING, SKINNING , AND FIELD DRESSING BIG GAME QUICKLY AND EASILY

 Now you can start skinning the hide down on both sides from the spine towards the ground starting from the hips all the way to the back of the head where you made your initial cut on the big game animal.
-When you are skinning the hide down make sure that the hide that begins to lay on the ground is hair side down to keep the cape clean on the inside.
+When you are skinning the hide down make sure that the hide that begins to lay on the ground is hair side down to keep the cape totally clean on the inside.

-Once you have the hide skinned down to the ground from the hips to the back of the head on both sides we will remove both backstraps by vertically cutting with our skinning knife deeply and tight alongside the middle of the spine on both sides starting from the back of the scapula, or shoulder blade, to the hip.
+Once you have the hide skinned down to the ground from the hips to the back of the head on both sides we will remove both backstraps.
+We will remove the backstraps by vertically cutting with our skinning knife deeply and tight alongside the middle of the spine on both sides starting from the back of the scapula, or shoulder blade, to the hip.
 Once we reach the big game animals hip, we will go back and cut horizontally across the top of the ribs following the bottom contour of the backstrap from the back of the scapula, back to the hip and the backstrap will neatly come off in one big slab.
 Put the backstraps into game bags and on a clean surface and you are ready for the next step.

-Once the backstraps are off the neck meat is going to be the next item that we will remove from the big game animal.
+Once the backstraps are off, the neck meat is going to be the next item that we will begin to remove from the big game animal.
 Start at the back of the big game animals head and cut tight along the middle of the spine with your skinning knife on both sides working your way down to the bottom of the neck and towards the brisket.
 Just like when you were peeling the hide down from the spine, peel the meat down on both sides all the way to the brisket and the neck meat will come neatly off in 2 big slabs.
 Same thing, into the game bags they go.

 On to the getting the hindquarters loosened up.
 Don’t skin the hide down on the hindquarters.
 Leave the hide on until you get the hindquarter off the carcass and is ready to go into a game bag to help keep the hindquarter meat perfectly clean.
 Start by vertically inserting your skinning knife tight alongside the spine just behind the hip bone on both sides of the big game animal and cut down along the side of the spine on both sides all the way to the anus.
 Work your cut downward on both sides until you reach the round hip socket and pop it loose with your skinning knife.
-Now both the hindquarters are loosened up for removal in just a little bit
+Now both of the hindquarters are loosened up for removal in just a little bit